waterfirst/pdf_to_md/README.md

 - **Unable to upload PDF**

-  - Ensure the file size is 4.5MB or less (for server uploads)
+  - Ensure the file size is 20MB or less (for server uploads)
-  - For files larger than 4.5MB, use the client upload feature
   - Try clearing your browser cache

 - **Analysis fails**